toolcog/toolcog/packages/core/README.md

   language input.

-This package is designed to be as lightweight as possible, with zero runtime dependencies, and only a few small function definitions. `@toolcog/compiler` handles transforming intrinsic function calls at build time. `@toolcog/runtime` provides a pluggable runtime for interacting with AI models.
+This package is designed to be as lightweight as possible, with zero runtime dependencies, and only a few small function definitions.
+The [Toolcog compiler][toolcog-compiler] transforms intrinsic function calls at build time.
+The [Toolcog runtime][toolcog-runtime] provides a pluggable runtime for interacting with AI models.

 ## Intrinsic Functions